yebology/blocestate-summary/README.md

-# BlocEstate : The Future of Secure Property Auctions in Indonesia. 🚀
+# BlocEstate : The Future of Secure Real Estate Auctions in Indonesia. 🚀

 ## ✨ Overview
 Welcome to BlocEstate, a blockchain-based platform for real estate auctions on the ICP network! 🏡🔗📊 Bid on exclusive properties or auction your own real estate with secure, transparent transactions.
 Tailored for Indonesian users with KYC verification, 🌍🛡️ BlocEstate offers a seamless and trusted auction experience, bringing the future of real estate transactions to you. 🚀